chandashagata/COdePals--EQUINOX-PROJECT/README.md

 # EQUINOX-PROJECT
-Our Team COdePals has created the project- Student Result Management Systems.
+Our Team COdePals has created the Project- Student Result Management Systems.

 We were motivated to create this project as Handling Result, Personal Details, Course Details and many more such data comes as a task for us in our daily lives, being students in college or any Educational Institutions.
 There is a need of Secured Data management System to be used in Every other institution to avoid thefts, fraud, authentication defects etc.